Watch the video...

 You can adjust the age that you wish to retire within the retirement modeller, but you cannot model two different retirement ages for the two separate schemes simultaneously.
 The modeller shows what each part of your pension is potentially worth at the age you select.
 In the circumstances described, you could model your benefits at age 60 and then at 67 and the modeller would show you what the classic and alpha pensions would be worth at both ages.

-The retirement modeller will default to show your projected annual pension and lump sum at the age of 55 years or your current age (whichever is later).
+The retirement modeller will default to show your projected annual pension and maximum lump sum at the age of 55 years or your age next birthday (whichever is later).
 You can use the modelling options to project alternative scenarios such as a later retirement date or reduced lump sum value.

 The results are an indication of the benefits you may receive and are not guaranteed.